DiantArts/CodingStyle/README.md

 ### auto
 auto should be used as much as possible as it simplify the readability of the code.

+### constness
+Every const variables must be specified as so.
+Constexpr should be used as much as possible.
+When constexpr cannot be applied, const must be used instead.
+Remove const qualifier when possible in function declerations.

 ### References
 Order of choice
 Const reference: Use to avoid copy or as observer.